dart-lang/site-www/src/content/interop/js-interop/package-web.md

 ### Virtual dispatch and mocking

-`dart:html` classes supported virtual dispatch, whereas because JS interop uses extension types, virtual dispatch is [not possible].
-Similarly, `dynamic` calls with `package:web` types won't work as expected as their members are only available statically.
+`dart:html` classes supported virtual dispatch, but because JS interop uses extension types, virtual dispatch is [not possible].
+Similarly, `dynamic` calls with `package:web` types won't work as expected (or, they might continue to work just by chance, but will stop when `dart:html` is removed), as their members are only available statically.
 Migrate all code that relies on virtual dispatch to avoid this issue.

 One use case of virtual dispatch is mocking.
 If you have a mocking class that